 The reporters were upon the celebrities like a rash on a sunny day.
 Quotes were noted, sound bytes were recorded and pictures were taken with the grave featuring prominently in the background.
 The old man lingered around the celebrities hoping for few bucks or at the least – some juicy gossip.
 His wandering attention was diverted by a voice cursing Daniel Khanna.
 A sudden surge of anger coursed through his veins as he looked towards the source.
 It was a teenaged actress – the current sensation of Bollywood, who was chatting with a senior actress.

 A month later, the old man was finishing up with his work for the day and was about to lock up when a shining red car came screeching to a halt.
 It was that obnoxious actor with a young inebriated bimbo beside him.
 Without saying anything, he pressed a wad of notes into the Gatekeeper’s hands.
-With a nasty gleam in his eyes, the old man directed the actor and his bimbo towards Daniel Khanna’s gleaming new grave.
+With a nasty gleam in his eyes, the old man directed the actor and his bimbo towards Daniel Khanna’s shiny new grave.

 “DK, you perverted pedophile, you deserve nothing more.”